yanfeit/yanfeit.github.io/about.md

 ### Quotes that I like OR make me laugh

+<b>(41)</b> I was impressed.
+Braginsky was clever, deep, and had excellent taste in physics; and he was warm and forthright, as easy to talk to about politics as about science.
+We quickly became close friends and learned to respect each other’s world views.
+For me, a liberal Democrat in the American spectrum, the freedom of the individual was paramount over all other considerations.
+No government should have the right to dictate how one lives one’s life.
+For Braginsky, a nondoctrinaire Communist, the responsibility of the individual to society was paramount.
+We are our brothers’ keepers, and well we should be in a world where evil people like Joseph Stalin can gain control if we are not vigilant. <br><em>- Kip S. Thorne </em> <br>

 <b>(40)</b> 无产阶级又何必自相残杀呢，都是为老板打工。 <br><em>- 父亲</em> 有感于我部门员工被HR辞退的情形 <br>

 <b>(39)</b> Whereas my dad, ever since I was little, has told me that pursuing your dreams is how you become homeless. <br><em>- Jimmy O. Yang </em> joked in <em>The Daily Show</em> <br>